 Lockport teen gets five year sentence on gun charge plea

 Jul.
-12—LOCKPORT — A Lockport teen will spend the next five years behind bars for his guilty plea to a weapons charge.
+12—A Lockport teen will spend the next five years behind bars for his guilty plea to a weapons charge.

 Joshua M. McPhail, 18, was sentenced Tuesday by Niagara County Court Judge John Ottaviano to five years in prison, followed by three years of post-release supervision, for his plea to a single count of attempted second-degree criminal possession of a weapon.
 McPhail took the plea as part of a deal with Niagara County prosecutors.